 Present perfect tense

-subject + verb to have (present tense) + past participle
+subject + have (present) + past participle

 General use of the present perfect

 The present perfect tense links the past to the present.
 There are three common ways in which it is used: